BluefinSolutions/OpenUI5-OSCON-2014/SETUP.md

 From the [OpenUI5 download page](http://openui5.org/download.html), retrieve the latest SDK (make sure it's the "UI5 SDK" and not just the runtime).

-Create a new folder named after the specific release (e.g. "openui5-sdk/") and unpack the contents of the SDK into it.
+Create a new folder named `openui5-sdk/` and unpack the contents of the SDK into it.
 You should end up with something like
 this: